 ... that's MUCH more stressful on our systems than these energetic tools that assist in raising our

 I have been drawn to using essences in groups or 'bouquets' since I began making them, & though

 occasionally use them individually, I more frequently use blends.
 I have combined crystals with flowers in

 some essence 'mothers,' Amethyst with pansy, for example.
 There are so many ways to use them allow

 yourself to find what YOU enjoy most!
 I commonly have a bouquet on the shelf at work, & some in a

-As you 'dance with the flowers, you'll find the ways of interacting with & using the essences to clear your
+As you 'dance with the flowers, you'll find ways to best tap the power of essences to clear your own pain

-own pain body, & move into higher vibrational states.
-Lightwork is a lovely in combination with essences!
+body, & move into higher vibrational states.
+Lightweaving is lovely in combination with flower helpers!

 Enjoy your 'Dance with the Flowers!'